-To note the minutes and consider any recommendations arising from the last LHFIG meeting.
+To note the minutes and consider any recommendations arising from the last LHFIG meeting held on 31 January 2024, as set out in the attached report.

-11 Urgent items
+12 Urgent items

 Any other items of business which the Chairman agrees to consider as a matter of urgency.